Sharath15eUR/Josika/Josika_WiFi_Training/Module  4.md

 - **Passive Scanning:** STA listens for beacon frames on each channel.
 It consumes less power but takes longer.
 - **Active Scanning:** STA sends probe request frames and waits for probe responses.
 Faster but consumes more power.

-This process helps the STA collect network information like SSID, supported rates, and security features before associating.
+This process helps the STA collect network information like SSID, supported rates, and security features before associating

 ### 5) Brief about the client association process.

 The association process allows a STA to join a wireless network:

-1. After scanning and (if required) authentication, the STA sends an **Association Request** frame.
+1. After scanning and (if required) authentication, the STA sends an **Association Request** frame
-2. The AP processes the request and sends back an **Association Response** with an AID (Association ID).
+2. The AP processes the request and sends back an **Association Response** with an AID (Association ID)
-3. Once associated, the STA can communicate through the AP.
+3. Once associated, the STA can communicate through the AP

 ### 6) Explain each step involved in EAPOL 4-way handshake and the purpose of each key derived from the process.